yAOwzers/tp/docs/DeveloperGuide.md

 #### 2.1 Deleting a task
 1. Deleting a task while all tasks in the existing tasklist is listed.
 i.
-Prerequisites: List all tasks in the tasklist using the `list` command.
+Prerequisites: User must be in the Timetable mode.
+Enter `mode /t` command to enter Timetable mode.
+List all tasks in the tasklist using the `list` command.
 There must be existing tasks in the list.
 ii.
 Test case: `delete 1`
 Expected: First task should be deleted from the tasklist.
 iii.
 Test case: `delete 0`